 Saved the best for the last.
 A fundamental investor should forecast a country’s GDP, CPI, PPI, inflation rate, fiscal policies by the government, monetary policies by the central bank, employment data, import and export and other mumbo jumbos.
 Safe to say, he has to assume the role of finance secretary and central bank governor.
 Sounds fascinating!!
 Isn’t it?
 It doesn’t stop here, when a new turmoil like trade war or political instability surfaces, he has to punch in extra hours.
 (Get our free newsfeed indicator which delivers live economic data at the MT4/MT5 terminal)

 Don’t be overwhelmed just now.
-All the three markets are correlated.
-The fundamental analyst should definitely have an overview of the other two segments.
-The investor should also study the inter-market correlations and dependencies too.
+All three markets are correlated.
+The fundamental analyst should have an overview of the other two segments.
+The investor should also study the inter-market dependencies, just like the currency correlation.

 A truce in the debate – Technical Analysis vs Fundamental Analysis

-Every fundamental news and factor will be reflected in the chart technically one way or the other.
+Every economic (fundamental) news and factor will be reflected in the chart technically one way or the other.
 Hence, there is no meaning in extending the debate on the best – Technical Analysis vs Fundamental Analysis.
 Instead, let’s see what is feasible for a retail trader or an investor.

 Technical analysis of Stock Market

-Technical Analysis of stock market is comparatively tougher than the other two segments.
-It produces a lot of fakeouts.
+Technical Analysis of stock market is comparatively tedious than the other two segments.
+The reason being, it produces a lot of fakeouts.
 The preponderance of stocks doesn’t help in any way too.
-A serious trader definitely needs advanced stock screeners and fancy tools.
+A serious trader needs advanced stock screeners and fancy tools.
 Investing with long-term charts always casts a shadow of doubt in an investor’s mind since technicals are prone to frequent change.
-Though the technical analysis of stock is feasible to a retail investor, the success rate is better for retail fundamentalists with good accounting and finance knowledge.
-But, technical analysis definitely helps short-term trading.
+Though the technical analysis of the stock is feasible to a retail investor, the success rate is better for retail fundamentalists with sound accounting and finance knowledge.
+But, technical analysis certainly helps in short-term trading.

 Technical Analysis of Commodity Market

 It’s a tricky one.
 Technical analysis is easier here because there will not be much of fakeouts.
 The number of commodities is also less compared to stocks.
-A trader can choose commodities like crude oil, copper and gold which trade in heavy volume and possess good volatility too.
-A retail technical trader certainly has a far better success rate than a fundamental analyst.
+A trader can choose commodities like crude oil, copper and gold which trade in massive volume and possess good volatility too.
+A retail technical trader certainly has a far better success rate than a fundamental analyst in the commodities market.

 Technical Analysis of Forex Market